-Although the Service's annual take authorization of 341 cutthroat trout from entrainment was based entirely on modeling (with suspect inputs and outputs), the Service did not require as a term or condition of the 2016 biological opinion that the Corps or Denver Water install screens on the diversion structures to reduce the level of entrainment, despite acknowledging that "[d]iversion of water from streams within the action area, including the green lineage cutthroat trout streams, is believed to be resulting in entrainment of fish due to the lack of screens on the diversion structures."
-Nor did the Service even require the Corps or Denver Water to actually count or survey the number of cutthroat trout entrained by the action to determine whether it is consistent with the modeling estimates, instead merely stating "it is difficult to evaluate the project's potential entrainment impacts in the absence of an entrainment study."
+Although the Service's annual take authorization of 341 green lineage cutthroat trout from entrainment was based entirely on modeling (with suspect inputs and outputs), the Service did not require as a term or condition of the 2016 biological opinion that the Corps or Denver Water install screens on the diversion structures to reduce the level of entrainment, despite acknowledging that "[d]iversion of water from streams within the action area, including the green lineage cutthroat trout streams, is believed to be resulting in entrainment of fish due to the lack of screens on the diversion structures."
+Nor did the Service even require the Corps or Denver Water to actually count or survey the number of trout entrained by the action to determine whether it is consistent with the modeling estimates, instead merely stating "it is difficult to evaluate the project's potential entrainment impacts in the absence of an entrainment study."

-102. On that basis, the Service concluded that the action-including the entrainment of up to 341 cutthroat trout every year, which "generally result[s]in the loss of the fish from the population"-"is not likely to result in jeopardy to the species."
-At the same time, the Service did not impose any binding RPMs, terms, or conditions in the biological opinion that would assess whether the modeling-based entrainment estimate of 341 cutthroat trout is accurate.
+106. On that basis, the Service concluded that the action-including the entrainment of up to 341 green lineage cutthroat trout every year, which "generally result[s]in the loss of the fish from the population"-"is not likely to result in jeopardy to the [sub]species."
+At the same time, the Service did not impose any binding RPMs, terms, or conditions in the biological opinion that would assess whether the modeling-based entrainment estimate of 341 green lineage cutthroat trout is accurate.
 Instead, the Service stated that it "would consider that the amount or extent of incidental take resulting from entrainment is exceeded if project diversions are greater than those analyzed by the Corps' EIS and the Corps' BA (2015) and consulted for in this biological opinion."
-In other words, so long as Denver Water diverts the amount of water evaluated in the biological opinion, there is no mechanism for reinitiating Section 7 consultation even if in fact far more than 341 cutthroat trout are entrained by the actions analyzed in the biological opinion.
+In other words, so long as Denver Water diverts the amount of water evaluated in the biological opinion, there is no mechanism for reinitiating Section 7 consultation even if in fact far more than 341 trout are entrained by the actions analyzed in the biological opinion.

-H. The Corps' 2017 Record Of Decision and CWA Section 404 Permit of data contradicted the steep and steady increases in water demand projected by Denver Water in 2002.
+H. The Corps' 2017 Record of Decision and CWA Section 404 Permit

+107. On July 6, 2017, the Corps issued its signed ROD authorizing Denver Water to construct and operate the Moffat Project.
+At the time the Corps issued the ROD, at least 15 years of data contradicted the steep and steady increases in water demand projected by Denver Water in 2002.
 In fact, those fifteen years of more recent data showed that demand had actually leveled off or slightly decreased from 2002 to 2017 (despite an increasing local population)-data which was never evaluated in any formal analysis by the Corps (or Harvey Economics), which instead based its projections on stale, pre-2000 data.